mfarsx/raspberry-host/README.md

 ## 📊 Project Status

 This project is **production-ready** and fully functional!
-We've completed the core hosting platform infrastructure:
+The core hosting platform infrastructure is complete and stable:

-### ✅ Completed Phases: Core Infrastructure (Phase 1-4)
+### ✅ Core Features Completed
 - [x] **Docker Compose configuration** - ARM64 optimized with health checks
 - [x] **Caddy reverse proxy setup** - Automatic HTTPS with Let's Encrypt
 - [x] **MongoDB and Redis configuration** - With authentication and persistence